Written by

 1. Set a clear baseline

-Pull 30 days of performance data for each agent, including close rate, average deal size, handle time, customer satisfaction, and compliance adherence.
+Pull 30 days of performance data for each agent, including first call resolution, average handle time, customer satisfaction, compliance adherence, and escalation rate.
 This gives you a clear starting point to measure progress.

 2. Identify key coaching priorities

 Look for performance gaps that have the biggest business impact.
-An agent closing 10 percent of calls needs different coaching than one closing 20 percent.
-Focus on areas that can drive measurable results fastest.
+An agent struggling with first call resolution needs different coaching than one with long handle times.
+Focus on the gaps that have the biggest impact on your team's performance metrics.

 3. Review real call recordings

-Listen to a small sample of each agent’s calls.
-Note where they stall conversations or miss key questions.
+Listen to a small sample of each agent's calls.
+Note where they lose control of the conversation, miss key questions, or struggle to reach a resolution.
 Identify consistent patterns to target the root cause rather than isolated mistakes.

 4. Create individual coaching plans